NOT-LPC/notlpc-concept/content/news/20170720-chair-appt.md

 ---

 Following the retirement of Jean Banks, the Committee have duly appointed Keith Kendall as Chair of North of Tyne LPC.

-Keith is no longer a member of the committee but was, until recently, a CCA representative and was Vice-CHair.
+Keith was no longer a member of the committee but had, until recently, been a CCA representative and was Vice-Chair.